dreamcatcher-tech/network/Inbox/2023-01-25 1245 trigger updates when geo status alters.md

 If subscriptions was a state field in the schema, then we could actively send out the updates when they occured.
 These would only be sent out on change.

 So would need a hook to know when children had updated.

+## Computing entirely in the browser
+As a shortcut, we could do the update checking entirely browserside, on demand from the user.
+The browser then writes the updated sectors into the routing chain.